The following databases contain journals on Anthropology

-Encyclopedia of Medical Anthropology, volumes 1 and 2.
-REF RA 418 .E354 2004.
-Volume 1 covers topics; volume 2 covers cultures.
+Encyclopedia of Medical Anthropology, vols.
+1 & 2.
+RA 418 .E354 2004 NMU Books (Library upper floor) Volume 1 covers topics; volume 2 covers cultures.
 Each entry contains references.

-Encyclopedia of Social and Cultural Anthropology (Routledge: 1998) (online).
+The Routledge Encyclopedia of Social and Cultural Anthropology (Routledge: 2010).

 Oxford Reference Online.
 Contains over 120 dictionary, language reference, and subject reference works published by Oxford University Press.
 You can browse individual works or search across the entire collection.
 Has a unique cross-reference tool that allows you to highlight and click on a word to find it in other reference sources in the collection.
 Also, for each entry there is an extensive web of cross-references and links.

 Directory of Open Access Journals.
 Free, full-text online scholarly journals.
-Search across 17 listed disciplines or narrow your search to a specific field (click the "expand subject tree")
+Search across 20 listed disciplines or narrow your search to a specific subject.

 American Memory Project from the Library of Congress.
 "American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience."
-Also at the Library of Congress American Folklife Center is a collection of ethnographic resources.
+Also at the Library of Congress American Folklife Center is their Folklore Wiki.

 The American Anthropological Association lists resources available on the Internet.